UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 </center>

 Notes:

-If you want to revert your changes, you can click the arrow icon in the commit you want to go back to in JupyterLab's "History" tab.
+If you want to revert your changes, go to JupyterLab's "History" tab and click the arrow icon in the commit you want to go back to.

+You do not lose the project's history when you revert changes.
+Essentially,
-When you revert changes, you don't lose the history of the project.
-This means that you are going to create a new commit which reflects the fact that some intermediate commits have been reverted.
+you create a new commit
+that saves the information that some intermediate commits have been reverted.

 ---